FreedomChal/Semantic-Segmentation/README.md

 ![alt text][image6]

 One somewhat strange weakness of the model is that it often classifies areas of car windshields as road.
 This may be due to the dark gray, road-like appearance of windshields from some angles.
-This does not happen in all images with car windshields in them, but it is not an uncommon occurence.
+This does not happen in all images with car windshields in them, but it is not an uncommon occurrence.
 This problem could likely be fixed by just training for more epochs.

 Another weakness of the model is its tendency to classify areas near the road that look like road as road, as shown below.